The Velociraptor CLI

 Autoexec mode and post args

-• When the binary is run with CLI commands it executes them, and ignores any commands potentially contained in the embedded config.
+• When the binary is run with CLI commands it executes them, and ignores the autoexec.argv spec (if the embedded config contains one).

 But what if you want it to load the autoexec section but change it’s behavior with additional CLI flags?